THE RIDGEWAY DOWNS

 THE RIDE

 The standard itinerary for the ride is based on a three night stay at Woolley Park with three days riding - two longer days and a shorter final day - but is entirely flexible should you wish to make it shorter or longer.
 Each day has approximately five hours in the saddle with leisurely picnic lunches on the way.
-All three days cover a different area and all start and finish at Woolley Park.
+All three days cover a different area and all start and finish at Woolley.

 Private groups are encouraged however this is not exclusive so if you would like to join a group then please get in touch and we will try to put a group together.
 You are expected to bring your own horse however a limited number of hirelings may be available for experienced riders.
-Woolley Park has much to offer beyond good riding, so non-riders are encouraged to join too.
+Woolley has much to offer beyond good riding, so non-riders are encouraged to join too.

 IMG_20210714_194540.jpg